leoncross/CV/README.md

 ## Leon Cross
-Recent graduate of Makers (add more here) - backed by seven years of Project Management experience spanning both grass-root small scale to overseeing multi-million pound projects.

-get super passion out

-list processes (DRY / SOLID / XP / TDD / clean code - use process names instead of knowledge of tech etc...)
+I am an incredibly passionate and eager to learn junior full-stack developer who recently graduated from Makers Academy.
+Coming from a successful 8 year career in Project Management spanning large scale multi-million pound programs to grass-root start-ups, I am eager to get up to speed, contribute and be a functional part of the team.

 [Skills](#skills) -- [Projects](#projects) -- [Education](#education) -- [Experience](#experience)
 ____

 ### <a name="skills">Skills</a>

-(use a skill from Diode; show through evidence)
-#### This Skill (Coding related - to be completed when known)

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+#### Programming Processes

+At Makers, I was taught to code against a set of industry best-practices.
+This included following a TTD process, writing code that is DRY, all the while aligning to SOLID and OOD principles.
+Furthermore, working within a team structure that follows the XP values, and the agile product development cycle.

+#### Quick learner

+Makers Academy left me with a great knowledge of Ruby and JavaScript, but more than that - the ability to teach myself new technologies quickly.
+After spending two months studying Ruby, I mastered JavaScript to a similar level in five days.
+Having now graduated from Makers, I am stretching my ability to learn new languages, and to understand the oddities of each - I am currently redoing the course material in Golang, and working on a new Python project

+#### Teamwork

+Both throughout my PM career, as well as my coding career to date, the importance of teamwork has

+Throughout my PM career, I have led and been part of various teams.
+I pride myself on my ability to work well as part of a team.

+collaboration

+Thoughout makers, working on various projects and following the agile project delivery cycle

+Pair programming

 #### Project Management

-I have considerable project management experience that includes both PRINCE2 and Agile methodologies gained from working on a number of significant projects, including:
+I have considerable project management experience that includes both PRINCE2 and Agile methodologies gained from working on a number, including:
+- Managing a large scale change program in Macmillan Cancer Supports fundraising function.
+Reporting straight to board level, this saw significant success, and led to a 13% improvement in compliance and 10% to quality across a £125 Million fundraising portfolio
-- Managing, delivering and overseeing the implementation of a £500k Project Management suite to an international audience spanning 14 regional offices at ARTICLE19
+- Designing, delivering and overseeing the implementation of a Project Management suite to an international audience spanning 14 regional offices at ARTICLE19
-- Managing the implementation of a Quality Monitoring Programme at Macmillan Cancer Support, that covered 8% of all telemarketing calls and successfully achieved 13% improvement in compliance and 10% improvement to quality for telemarketing.
 - Managed the delivery and conversion of a shipping container filled with medical supplies into a sustainable and government funded medical facility in rural Kenya.

 ### <a name="Projects">Projects</a>